Abel's Calculators — Smarter Decisions. Better Results.Abel's Calculators

 Net worth impact (10yr) -$22,400

 The opposite of cash-out: you bring money to closing to reduce your loan balance.
-This can make sense if you want to eliminate PMI, build equity faster, or reduce your total interest.
-The trade-off is that money locked in home equity earns your mortgage rate, not market returns.
+The trade-off is straightforward — money locked in home equity earns your mortgage rate, not market returns.
 If your mortgage is at 5% and the market averages 8%, that pay-down has a real opportunity cost.

 Scenario 3 — Pay-Down to Eliminate PMI